-To the knowledge of the Corporation, except as described below and may be described elsewhere in this AIF, no director, or executive officer of Acadian, no executive officer of Brookfield GP, the general partner of Brookfield LP, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class or series of the outstanding voting securities of the Corporation and no associate or affiliate of any of the foregoing persons or companies, has or has had any material interest, direct or indirect, in any transaction that has materially affected or will materially affect the Corporation since January 1, 2012.
+To the knowledge of the Corporation, except as described below and may be described elsewhere in this AIF, no director, or executive officer of Acadian, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class or series of the outstanding voting securities of the Corporation and no associate or affiliate of any of the foregoing persons or companies, has or has had any material interest, direct or indirect, in any transaction that has materially affected or will materially affect the Corporation since January 1, 2017.

-As at March 28, 2019, Brookfield beneficially owned (directly or through one of its affiliates) 7,513,262 Common Shares representing 45.02% of the total number of Common Shares issued and outstanding as of that date.
+As at March 27, 2020, Macer Forest Holdings LLC owned 7,513,262 Common Shares representing approximately 45% of the total number of Common Shares issued and outstanding as of that date.